Citi, Credit Suisse among banks curbing Italy trips on coronavirus fears - sources

 Seventh Italian dies from coronavirus in Europe's worst flare-up

-(Reporting by Pamela Barbaglia in London and Valentina Za in Milan; Additional reporting by Stephen Jewkes and Clara Denina; Editing by Lisa Shumaker)
+(Reporting by Pamela Barbaglia in London and Valentina Za in Milan; Additional reporting by Maya Nikolaeva in Paris, Chibuike Oguh in New York Stephen Jewkes and Clara Denina; Editing by Lisa Shumaker and Alexandra Hudson)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))